 Once a red flag or potential red flag is detected, the USG organization must act quickly with consideration of the risk posed by the red flag.
-The USG organization should quickly gather all related documentation, write a description of the situation, and present this information to the Program Administrator for determination.
-The Program Administrator will complete additional authentication to determine whether the attempted transaction was fraudulent or authentic.
+The USG organization should quickly gather all related documentation, write a description of the situation and present this information to the program administrator for determination.
+The program administrator will complete additional authentication to determine whether the attempted transaction was fraudulent or authentic.
 The USG organization may take any of the following steps deemed appropriate:

-- 1. Continue to monitor the covered account for evidence of identity theft. - 2.
-Contact the student or applicant for whom a credit report was run.

-- 3. Change any passwords or other security devices that permit access to covered accounts. - 4.
-Close and reopen the account. - 5.
-Determine not to open a new covered account. - 6.
-Provide the student with a new student identification number. - 7.
-Notify law enforcement. - 8.
-Determine that no response is warranted under the particular circumstances. - 9.
-Cancel the transaction.
+- Submit a ticket with USG Service Desk at helpdesk@usg.edu. - 2.
+Inform the senior business officer. - 3.
+Continue to monitor the covered account for evidence of identity theft. - 4.
+Determine if a response is warranted under the particular circumstances. - 5.
+Notify law enforcement. - 6.
+Contact the student or applicant for whom a credit report was run. - 7.
+Change any passwords or other security devices that permit access to covered accounts. - 8.
+Determine not to open a new covered account. - 9.
+Cancel the transaction. - 10.
+Provide the student with a new student identification number. - 11.
+Close and reopen the account.